The Online Community for Culver City – The New Scene

 Every other Friday, I'll post a picture of something in Culver City that is 'hiding in plain sight.'

 This time, the question is: Do you know where in Culver City this hairdo is?
 If you know, enter your response in the comments box of this post!
 I'll reveal the answer in two weeks, on Thursday.
-Then…Continue
+Then the next day, I'll post a new game.…Continue

 Tony Tasset's Rainbow -- nine stories tall and spanning 188 feet -- is currently being installed on the Sony Pictures lot.
 The piece was created from welded steel, clad with aluminum panels, and finished with resin-based paint in, well, every color of the rainbow.
 The installation process is expected to take about 8 weeks.